Baked Yuca Fries Are Delicious!

 What is yuca?

-Yuca (pronounced yoo-cuh) is a long, starchy, tuberous and tropical root-vegetable grown as a shrub in Asia, Africa, the Caribbean and South America.
-You may have heard it referred to as cassava root, manioc yuca, manioc, manihot, mandioca, or eddoes.
+Yuca (pronounced yoo-cuh) is a long, starchy, tuberous and tropical root-vegetable grown as a shrub in Asia, Africa, Mexico, the Caribbean and South America.
+It bares a resemblance to sweet potatoes/yams and averages between 6 – 12 inches long and 2 -4 inches in diameter.

-Often, yuca is incorrectly referred to as yucca.
+Often, yuca is incorrectly referred to as yucca (pronounced yuck-ah).
 Yuca is NOT the same as yucca.
-Yucca is a non-edible plant from the Agave plant family.
+Yuca (with one C) is an edible root vegetable while yucca (with two Cs) is an ornamental plant of the Agave family found in dry climates.

 Yuca and tapioca